top of page

 • 4 min read

 Genki is one of the newer players in international healthcare, part of modern trend for "nomad health insurance".
-This review explores who Genki is for, what they offer, and when it's suitable for liveaboard cruisers.
+They're also my health insurer, having held a continuous policy with them for the past few years.

 CONTENTS: